abhijithanilkumar/NetworkLayout.jl/README.md

 ### Spring/Repulsion Model

 Spring/Repulsion model of Fruchterman and Reingold (1991).
-Original code taken from [GraphLayout.jl](https://github.com/IainNZ/GraphLayout.jl)
+Original code taken from [GraphLayout.jl](https://github.com/IainNZ/GraphLayout.jl).
+A faster parallel implementation is also available which divides the work amongst a number of worker processes that operate on SharedArrays.

-Module Name : `Spring`
+Module Name for the serial implementation: `Spring`

+Module Name for the parallel implementation: `ParallelSpring`

 #### Usage